dguest/atlas-dl/_episodes/03-pushing.md

 This will bring you to a dialog to create the project.
 The important fields are:
- - The "project name": this has should be something relatively simple but descriptive, since it will be part of the URL to find the project in the future.
-Something like `bootcamp-example` would be fine.
+ - The "project name": in principal this can be anything, but to make things less confusing we'd recommend using the same name you used locally.
+In this example this is `dan-example`.
  - The "visibility level", there are three levels allowed:
     - Private: only you and people you "share" the project with are allowed to see it.